Worldcon 76 In Memoriam List

 Costumer Deborah Sears (b.1959) died on May 12.
 Along with her husband, Greg, she not only participated in masquerades, but also shared her knowledge and expertise at various conventions.

 Belgian author Eddy C. Bertin (b.1944) died on May 21.
-Most of his works hve only been published in Dutch, but he has had some work published in English and has also translated works from Dutch to English and vice versa.
+Most of his works have only been published in Dutch, but he has had some work published in English and has also translated works from Dutch to English and vice versa.
 His English translated stories have been collected in The Whispering Horror.
 He has published under several pseudonyms, including Edith Brendall, Doriac Greysun, Christiane Varen, and Karla Madonna.

 Author Philip Roth (b.1933) died on May 22.
 Roth won the Pulitzer Prize for his novel American Pastoral and is well known for his novels Goodbye, Columbus and Portnoy’s Complaint.
-His genre writing is limited, but he he won the Sidewise Award for his alternate history novel The Plot Against America.
+His genre writing is limited, but he won the Sidewise Award for his alternate history novel The Plot Against America.